RazorSiM/razworks/content/updates/gmk-avanguardia-gb-date-is-here.md

 | USA       | [Vala Supply](https://vala.supply/)  |
 | Oceania   | [Switchkeys](https://www.switchkeys.com.au/)  |

-As you may saw in my [Instagram page](https://instagram.com/razorsim) (*follow me for updates*) I've made a packaging concept too:
+As you may saw on my [Instagram page](https://instagram.com/razorsim) (*follow me for updates*) I've made a packaging concept too:

 ![GMK Avanguardia Packaging](./images/avanguardia-packaging.jpg)

 What else?
 I'm working hard to make this GB as perfect as possible.
-More news for other collaborations will come soon™, untill then I would like to thank you all for the great support: this GB is possible only cause of you guys!
+More news for other collaborations will come soon™, until then I would like to thank you all for the great support: this GB is possible only cause of you guys!

-PS: you've may noticed that there's a new section on the website ([Updats](https://raz.works/updates)).
-I'll try to post updates on my GBs and new projects here, so the infos are more easily sharable on the web!
+PS: you've may notice that there's a new section on the website ([Updats](https://raz.works/updates)).
+I'll try to post updates on my GBs and new projects here, so the news is more easily sharable on the web!

-You can join [my discord server](https://discord.gg/Mn2Ty3y) and the [italian community discord server](https://discord.gg/DAW7CsDuHP) by clicking those links!
+You can join [my discord server](https://discord.gg/Mn2Ty3y) and the [Italian community discord server](https://discord.gg/DAW7CsDuHP) by clicking those links!
 These are the places where I'm most active so if you've questions, just join 😁

 Peace out!